-very low compared to that between other species of Emberiza buntings (Fig. 3A, Table 1; to represent yellowhammers and pine buntings in the phylogeny, we used the most divergent sequences, denoted with asterisks, in Fig. 2A).
-The genetic distance between the most divergent haplotypes in the pine bunting/ yellowhammer complex is 16-fold less than that between the pine bunting and another closely-related species, the chestnut-breasted bunting (E. stewarti).
-These results closely parallel the patterns seen at the mitochondrial cytb gene, as reported by Alström et al. (2007).
+The most divergent mitochondrial haplotypes within the yellowhammer/pine bunting complex differ by only 8 substitutions, or 0.8 % sequence divergence.
+This maximal amount of sequence divergence within the yellowhammer/pine bunting complex is very low compared to that between other species of Emberiza buntings (Table 1; Fig. 3a; to represent yellowhammers and pine buntings in the phylogeny, we used the most divergent sequences, denoted with asterisks, in Fig. 2a).
+The genetic distance between the most divergent haplotypes in the pine bunting/yellowhammer complex is 16 times less than between the pine bunting and another closely related species, the chestnut-breasted bunting (E. stewarti).
+These results closely parallel the patterns seen at the mitochondrial cytochrome b gene, as presented by Alström et al. (2007).